communitiesuk/core-design-history/app/glossary.md

 : The [National Housing Federation](https://www.housing.org.uk) is a trade association for member social housing providers in England.

 ## P

+Parent/child
+: The relationship between organisations.
+It can mean the relationship itself or refer to an organisation within the relationship.
+When an organisation that owns stock contracts out the management of the stock (and tenants), it can often make more sense for the organisation that does the managing to complete CORE forms as they are the people in contact with the tenants.
+The stock-owning organisation is the ‘parent’ or ‘owning org’.
+The one in contact with the tenants is the ‘child’ or ‘managing org’.
+The relationship is the ‘parent/child relationship’.
+See ‘managing agents’.

 Private Registered Provider (PRP)
 : See Housing association.